bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/60_securing_runtime/6002_k8s_runtime_scanning.md

 Instead of waiting for the first scheduled run, lets manually run the job the first time so we can see data in the Bridgecrew dashboard:

-`kubectl create job --from-cronjob/bridgecrew manual-bc-runtime-scan --namespace=bridgecrew`
+`kubectl create job --from=cronjob/bridgecrew manual-bc-runtime-scan --namespace=bridgecrew`

 ![alt_text](images/kubectlCreateJobRuntimeScan.png "image_tooltip")

-_We will now start to see data under the incidents tab in the Bridgecrew dashboard, you can check on the status of the Job’s instance with the `kubectl get job` command also.
+We will now start to see data under the incidents tab in the Bridgecrew dashboard, you can check on the status of the Job’s instance with the `kubectl get job -n bridgecrew` command also.

 ![alt_text](images/kubectlGetJobKickoffRuntimeScan.png "image_tooltip")